 Perhaps the manager really was squandering his master’s property; we’ll never know if the accusation was just or unjust.
 What we do know is that the people to whom he offered forgiveness of their debts took that forgiveness without a second thought.
 When you’re under the load of an unpayable debt, you don’t question whether or not you’re too proud to accept the gracious gift that lifts the burden: you take it.
 What Jesus offers us is the same reckless, squandering gift.
 We owe God a debt for our sins that we could never repay.
 But Jesus offers to forgive the debt: no payment, no required sacrifice, just forgiveness and mercy.
-The question is: are we honest enough to accept the grace He offers?
+Jesus gives up what is “fair” and “just” for the sake of obtaining what he desires: the justification of sinners.
+Your righteousness cheats the Law for the Gospel.
+The question is: can we accept the grace He offers?

-If Jesus offers you forgiveness, I suggest you take Him at His word and accept it.
+Jesus offers you forgiveness, I suggest you take Him at His word and accept it.
 Take it as the free gift of a manager who is recklessly giving away His Master’s property.
 Stop pretending that you can stay clean when you’re up to your neck in your sins and burdens.
 Put away all your false pretenses to righteousness and purity on your own, and let the gracious Son offer you the new, clean garments He washed in His own blood, the garments of forgiveness and mercy.
+Let it be real if it’s real.
+Let it be messy if it’s messy.
 Let it be squander if it’s squander: you are free, regardless.
 Amen.